ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/teams-faq.md

 ### If I choose to view details for a card, will other users see my details window?

-Číslo  While everyone in the chat or meeting can view the card itself, the details window only appears for you on your device when you choose **Details**.
+Ne.
+While everyone in the chat or meeting can view the card itself, the details window only appears for you on your device when you choose **Details**.
 Other users must choose **Details** if they would like to view the details window on their device.

 ### Can I start a Teams call from the details window in Teams?